6 STEPS TO PREPARING A SUSTAINABILITY REPORT

-Through their activities and relationships, all organizations have impact on the economy, the environment, and on society.
+Through their activities and relationships, all organizations impact the economy, the environment, and society.
 This impact represents an organization's contributions, both positive and negative, towards the goals of sustainable development.
 Therefore, organizations play a key role in achieving these goals.

-Generally, sustainability reporting is an organization’s practice of publicly reporting its economic, environmental, and/or social impact exhibiting its contributions – positive or negative – towards the SDGs.
+Generally, sustainability reporting is the practice of publicly reporting an organization's economic, environmental, and/or social impact, recognising its contributions – positive or negative – towards the SDGs.

 The “materiality” concept plays a dominant role when considering and reporting on the SDGs.
 Materiality helps companies identify and prioritize the issues that matter most to their business and stakeholders.
-Material topics are those aspects that reflect the organization’s significant economic, environmental and social impact or those substantively influence the assessments and decisions of stakeholders.
-To determine if a topic is material, organizations need qualitative analysis, quantitative assessment and discussion.
+Material topics are aspects that reflect the organization’s significant economic, environmental and social impact or anything that can substantially influence the assessments and decisions of stakeholders.
+To determine if a topic is material, organizations need discussion, qualitative analysis, quantitative assessment.